-Smart Training is offering the brand new Level 4 Apprenticeship in Information Systems Business Analysis - one of the 'Trailblazer' Apprenticeships which have been designed by employers who have specified the skills they need their Apprentices to achieve.
-It will enable participants to gain the ability to investigate business situations, identify and evaluate options for improvement and define the features required by organisations
+The Level 4 Apprenticeship in Information Systems Business Analysis enables participants to gain the ability to investigate business situations, identify and evaluate options for improvement and define the features required by organisations

 This professional qualification is ideal for those in the roles of IS Business Analyst, IT Business Analyst, Business Systems Analyst, Requirements Analyst/Engineer and Business Process Analyst.

 This is an interactive and practical course which typically takes 18 months to complete on a part-time basis and will provide the technical knowledge and understanding learners need to confidently make transformational changes to business processes.

 Government funding is available for those who are employed more than 30 hours a week and have lived in the UK or European Union for the past three years.
 To receive this funding you'll also study for functional skills in English and maths.

 An Apprentice is expected to spend 20% of their working hours completing off the job training.